The Ultimate Guide to Commercial Lease Negotiation Checklist

 • Rent Escalation: The mechanism by which the rent may increase over time.

 • Common Area Maintenance (CAM) charges, Insurance, and Taxes: These can often be passed on to the tenant in commercial leases.
-Understand how these are calculated and what can cause these charges to increase.
+Understand how these play into the commercial lease calculation, and what can cause these charges to increase.

 • Security Deposit: The deposit required upfront, usually as a security measure against potential damages or default.